“Setting goals is the first step in turning the invisible into the visible.” – Tony Robbins

 Here are four steps to get started on setting goals for your children

-1. Help them agree their goals.
-Remember is must be SMART (Specific Measurable Achievable Realistic and Time-bound.
+- Help them agree on their goals.
+Remember it must be SMART (Specific Measurable Achievable Realistic and Time-bound.
 Remember to write down all goals.

-2. Help them come up with an action plan to achieve their goals by asking the Three W’s.
+- Help them come up with an action plan to achieve their goals by asking the Three W’s.
 “What do I need to do?”
-Practice my numeracy more,.
-“Who can help?”
+Practice my numeracy more, “Who can help?”
 A private tutor, parent, or friend “When?”
 30 minutes every day.